TheVeryDarkness/pest-typed/derive/example-part1.md

 ## Basic example

-Here is a basic example:
+Here is a basic example on how to access and process those rules in a rule:

 ```rust
 extern crate alloc;